ordermind/logical-permissions-js/README.md

 ### getTypes()

-Get all defined permission types.
+Gets all defined permission types.

 **Returns**: `Object`, permission types with the structure {name: callback, name2: callback2, ...}.
 This object is shallow cloned.

 ### setTypes(new_types)

-Overwrite all defined permission types.
+Overwrites all defined permission types.

 **Parameters**